 Bold Ideas and Action

 Our vision is ambitious, and requires us to think big and take risks to achieve it.
-While we are open to and encourage disagreement and dialogue, we hold to our convictions.
+While we are open to and encourage disagreement, dialogue and continuous improvement, we hold to our convictions.
 As thought-leaders, we seek to openly share our ideas and in-process learnings.
 We do this fearlessly, knowing we gain more from learning and encouraging others in the market to do the same than we do from being “right.”
 Finally, while we deeply understand the context of our work in schools and districts, we also respectfully question (and at times disregard) conventional wisdom, seeking analogies and solutions from other sectors and industries.

 We do not expect our work to be easy, and expect to run into challenges along the way.
 In the same way we are asking students and educators to adopt “mastery-based” mindsets, we seek to do the same in our own learning.
 We commit to “failing forward fast” and remember that change takes both time and dogged pursuit of good ideas.
 If others do not agree with us, we keep doors open for future collaboration.